 Keyword: ACL, MCL, exercise, proteomics

-Abstract
+Abstract 244 now see what you think

-Injuries to the intra-articular knee joint ligament (anterior cruciate ligament (ACL)) together with the extra-articular medial collateral ligament (MCL) result in significant joint instability, pain and immobility for the affected individual.
-Moderate endurance type exercise has been shown to increase ligament strength, however little is known on the effect of short-term high intensity exercise regime such as treadmill training on the ACL and MCL and whether it may be beneficial to the extracellular matrix (ECM) structure of these ligaments.
-This study aimed to identify the effect of short-term high exercise regime on the proteome of the rat ACL and MCL using mass spectrometry.
-Sprague Dawley male rats n=6 were split into equal groups of control and exercise group, which were subjected to high intensity training and followed by proteomic analysis of the ACL and MCL.
-Knee joint health or disease free status was assessed using OARSI scoring or using a validated histological scoring system.
-Histopathological analyses demonstrated no significant changes in neither in cruciate, collateral and cartilage of the knee joint, indicating that the used exercise regime in the study did not have substantial impact on tissue structure and health of several tissues with the rat knee joint.
-Significant proteins were found to be more abundant in ACL exercise than ACL control group.
-However, no significant differential proteins were identified between MCL control and MCL exercised group.
-Majority of significant abundant proteins in ACL exercise groups were cytoskeletal, ribosomal and enzymes.
-Several abundant matrisomal proteins such as collagen proteins and proteoglycans were found to be abundant in ACL exercise group.
-In conclusion, our results indicate that short term high intensity exercise has an impact on ACL ECM protein expression, with the majority of differential expressed proteins being cellular proteins such as actins, ribosomal and heat shock proteins, indicative of metabolic and molecular responses.
-Further study is necessary to determine the impact of these short-term changes on ligament structure and function.
+Injuries to the intra-articular anterior cruciate ligament (ACL) and the extra-articular medial collateral ligament (MCL) result in significant knee joint instability, pain and immobility.
+Moderate endurance type exercise can increase ligament strength but little is known on the effect of short-term high intensity exercise on the extracellular matrix (ECM) structure of knee ligaments.
+Therefore, this study aimed to identify the effect of short-term high exercise on the proteome of the rat ACL and MCL using mass spectrometry.
+Sprague Dawley male rats (n=6) were split into control and exercise groups, and subjected to high intensity training followed by histopathological and proteomic analyses of the ACL and MCL.
+Knee joint disease free status was assessed using OARSI and a validated histological scoring system.
+Histopathological analyses demonstrated no significant changes in either in cruciate, collateral ligaments or cartilage between the control and exercised knee joints.
+However significant proteins were found to be more abundant in the exercised ACL compared to ACL control group but not between the exercised MCL and control MCL group.
+The significant abundant proteins in ACL exercise groups were mostly cytoskeletal, ribosomal and enzymes with several abundant matrisomal proteins such as collagen proteins and proteoglycans being found in this group.
+In conclusion, our results indicate that short term high intensity exercise has an impact on the intra-articular ACL but not extra-articular MCL ECM protein expression,.
+Further study is necessary to determine the impact of these ECM protein changes on ACL structure and function.

 INTRODUCTION